omg1978/SPFxAva/ava-properties/README.md

 ```
 ### Add properties - IAvanadePropertiesWebPartProps.ts

-1) New properties and their types
+1) New properties (test, test1, test2 and test3) and their types

 ```bash
 export interface IAvanadePropertiesWebPartProps {